top of page

 Product Management & Product Design Communication

-One of my primary objectives has been to ensure effective communication and collaboration between product teams and the UX design team.
-A clear and structured approach is key to maintaining alignment throughout the product design lifecycle.
+One of my primary objectives has been to ensure effective communication and collaboration between product teams and the design team.
+A clear and structured approach was key to maintaining alignment throughout the product design lifecycle.
 I initiated a robust set of practices to achieve this goal.
 They are as follows:

 Establish Communication Protocols